Skip to main content

 Retired RHS Principal Entomologist, beekeeper, wide interests in insects and conservation issues

-Based in: Woking
+Based in: Woking, Surrey, UK

 Distance willing to travel: About 50 miles